 Routeburn Track day walk option

 Some of our clients choose to stay in Queenstown and walk a portion of the track as a day walk.
-This option is a 13km hike through the Mount Aspiring National Park, following the Routeburn River through a 130 year old forest.
-You should allow 9 hours for the day option and it is possible to walk independently and self-drive from Queenstown.
+This option is a 13 km (8 mi) hike through the Mount Aspiring National Park, following the Routeburn River through a 130 year old forest.
+You should allow 9 hours for the day option and it is also possible to walk independently self driving from Queenstown.
 Alternatively you can choose to have an informative local guide, either as part of a group or privately guided.
 Transport can be arranged from your Queenstown accommodation, and picnic lunches provided.

 At the very bottom of New Zealand lies its third largest island, Stewart Island.
 The Rakiura Track is located on Stewart Island, which is 20 minute flight from Invercargill or an hour by ferry from Bluff.
 Raikura National Park is New Zealand’s most southerly national park, a truly idyllic experience away from the hustle and bustle.